patrikx3/gitlist/README.md

 The following versions are not using `Babel`!!!!
 Yikes!

 ### Unreleased / in progress

-* grunt-contrib-less - 2 is missing the `@path` variable
-* Auto scroll down it does not, but show always `No more commits.`
+* Commit, if it is too long, let's use CSS ellepsis
+* Add new text files
 * Upload binary files
-* Add new text files
-* Delete files
+* Markdown on commits
 * Localization
+* Convert Silex 2 to Symfony 4
 * In submodules, if the "submodule" and "path" is not the same, it chokes (it should work the submodule name and path are not the same)
   * Works
     * submodule "path/name"